nelson-lang/nelson/modules/characters_encoding/src/cpp/simdutf/README.md

  */
 simdutf_warn_unused size_t latin1_length_from_utf8(const char * input, size_t length) noexcept;

+/**
+ * Compute the number of bytes that this UTF-16 string would require in Latin1 format.
+ *
+ * @param length        the length of the string in Latin1 code units (char)
+ * @return the length of the string in Latin1 code units (char) required to encode the UTF-16 string as Latin1 */ simdutf_warn_unused size_t latin1_length_from_utf16(size_t length) noexcept;

 /*
  * Compute the number of bytes that this UTF-16LE/BE string would require in Latin1 format.
  *
  * This function does not validate the input.
+It is acceptable to pass invalid UTF-16 strings but in such cases
+ * the result is implementation defined.
  *
  * This function is not BOM-aware.
  *